A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Recommendations for Rule Learning Algorithms and Software

 \section{Recommendations for Rule Learning Algorithms and Software}

-This section provides a concise list of considerations that is aimed to raise awareness among machine learning practitioners regarding the availability of measures that could potentially suppress effect of cognitive biases on comprehension of rule-based models.
+This section provides a concise list of considerations that is aimed to raise awareness among machine learning practitioners regarding the availability of measures that could potentially suppress the effect of cognitive biases on the comprehension of rule-based models.
 We expect part of the list to be useful also for other symbolic machine learning models, such as decision trees.
-In our recommendations, we focus on systems that present the rule model to a human user, which we refer to as the analyst.
-We consider two basic roles the analyst can have in the process: approval of the complete classification model ("interpretable classifiation task"), and selection of interesting rules ("nugget discovery").
+In our recommendations, we focus on systems that present the rule model to a human user.